How Much Fat is Taken Out during Liposuction?

 You might think that this is not a lot of weight taken off and you would be right because liposuction is not a weight reduction technique.
 But, the changes in your figure can be dramatic, because liposuction is a great contouring technique.

-Interested in learning more about liposuction, consider these other blog posts: Liposuction cannulas: Video Journal with Dr. Rodriguez and Liposuction Cannula Size Affects Surgical Results.
+If you are interested in learning more about lipo, consider these other blog posts: Liposuction cannulas: Video Journal with Dr. Rodriguez and Liposuction Cannula Size Affects Surgical Results.